Wopple/limber-timber/README.md

 - ✅ Big Query Metadata
 - ✅ Database Adoption
 - ✅ Raise Unsupported Operations
-- ➡️ Unit Tests
-- ➡️ Scan Topologically with Foreign Keys
+- ✅ Scan Topologically with Foreign Keys
-- ➡️ JSON Schema
-  - To validate and auto complete migration files in IDEs
 - ✅ Database Specific Validation
+- ➡️ Github Actions
+    - ✅ Unit Tests
-- ➡️ Templating
+    - ➡️ Release
-  - To make it easy to swap out repeated values by making a change in one place
 - ➡️ Expand Grouped Operations
   - To handle complex operations that do not have atomic support in the backend
 - ➡️ Grouped Operation Application